wp-plugins/media-library-assistant/readme.txt

 * Fix: For WordPress 3.5, Custom Field support for attachments enabled in admin_init action.

 = 0.90 =
-* New: Field-level IPTC and EXIF metadata support for `[mla_gallery]` display using custom markup templates.
-* New: Field-level custom field and taxonomy term support for `[mla_gallery]` display using custom markup templates.
-* New: Contextual help tabs added to WordPress 3.5+ Edit Media Screen, explaining MLA enhancements.
-* Updated for WordPress version 3.5!
+* `[mla_gallery]` support for custom fields, taxonomy terms and IPTC/EXIF metadata.
+Updated for WordPress 3.5!

 = 0.81 =
-* New: Improved default Style template, `[mla_gallery]` parameters "mla_itemwidth" and "mla_margin" added to allow control of gallery item spacing.
-* Fix: Quick edit support of WordPress standard Categories taxonomy fixed.
+* Improved default Style template, `[mla_gallery]` parameters "mla_itemwidth" and "mla_margin" for control of gallery item spacing.
+Quick edit support of WordPress standard Categories taxonomy has been fixed.

 = 0.80 =
-* New: MLA Gallery Style and Markup Templates, for control over CSS styles, HTML markup and data content of `[mla_gallery]` shortcode output.
+* MLA Gallery Style and Markup Templates for control over CSS styles, HTML markup and data content of `[mla_gallery]` shortcode output.
+Eight other enhancements and four fixes.
-* New: The `[mla_gallery]` "mla_link_text", "mla_rollover_text" and "mla_caption", parameters allow easy customization of gallery display.
-* New: The `[mla_gallery]` "link" parameter now accepts size values, e.g., "medium", to generate a link to image sizes other than "full".
-* New: The `[mla_gallery]` "mla_debug" parameter provides debugging information for query parameters.
-* New: Quick Edit area now includes caption field.
-* New: Settings page now divided into three tabbed subpages for easier access to settings and documentation.
-* New: For WordPress 3.5, custom field support added to attachments and to the WordPress standard Edit Media Screen.
-* New: For WordPress version 3.5, the WordPress standard Edit Media screen now includes Last Modified date, Parent Info, Menu Order, Image Metadata and all "where-used" information.
-* New: For WordPress versions before 3.5, the MLA Edit Single Item screen now includes "Gallery in" and "MLA Gallery in"  information.
-* Fix: Bulk edit now supports "No Change" option for Author.
-* Fix: Bulk edit now supports changing Parent ID to "0" (unattached).
-* Fix: Where-used reporting corrected for sites without month- and year-based folders.
-* Fix: "No Categories" filtering fixed; used to return items with categories in some cases.

 = 0.71 =
-* Fix: Removed (!)
+* Removed (!)
 Warning displays for empty Gallery in and MLA Gallery in column entries.

 = 0.70 =
-* New: "Gallery in" and "MLA Gallery in" columns show where the item appears in `[gallery]` and `[mla_gallery]` shortcode output.
+* New "Gallery in" and "MLA Gallery in" where-used reporting to see where items are returned by the `[gallery]` and `[mla_gallery]` shortcodes.
+Two other enhancements and two fixes.
-* New: Post titles in the where-used columns contain a link to the Edit Post/Page screen.
-* New: Title/Name column distinguishes between "BAD PARENT" (no where-used references to the item) and "INVALID PARENT" (does not exist).
-* Fix: `[mla_gallery]` queries are modified to avoid a conflict with the Role Scoper plugin.
-* Fix: Undefined taxonomies are now bypassed when defining table columns, avoiding (!)
-Notice displays after changing taxonomy support settings.

 = 0.60 =
-* New: Enhanced Search Media box.
-Search can be extended to the name/slug, ALT text and caption fields.
-The connector between search terms can be "and" or "or".
+* Enhanced Search Media box.
+Extend search to the name/slug, ALT text and caption fields.
+Connect search terms with "and" or "or".
+Five other enhancements and two fixes.
-* New: The ID/Parent and Parent ID columns now contain a link to a parent-specific search of the Media Library.
-* New: Menu Order added as sortable column, to Edit Single Item and to Quick Edit area.
-* New: The Author column now contains a link to an author-specific search of the Media Library.
-* New: The Attached to column now contains a link to the Edit Post/Page screen for the parent.
-* New: For WordPress version 3.5, the WordPress standard Edit Media screen replaces the MLA Edit Single Item screen.
-* Fix: HTML markup is no longer escaped in `[mla_gallery]` captions; caption processing now matches the WordPress `[gallery]` shortcode.
-* Fix: For WordPress version 3.5, duplicate "edit taxonomy" submenu entries will not appear.

 = 0.50 =
-* New: `[mla_gallery]` shortcode, a superset of the `[gallery]` shortcode that provides many enhancements.
+* New `[mla_gallery]` shortcode, a superset of the `[gallery]` shortcode that provides many enhancements.
 These include taxonomy support and all post_mime_type values (not just images).
 Media Library items need not be "attached" to the post.
-* New: `[mla_gallery]` shortcode documentation added to Settings page
-* New: Donate button and link added to Settings page

 = 0.41 =
-* Fix: SQL View (supporting ALT Text sorting) now created for automatic plugin upgrades
+* SQL View (supporting ALT Text sorting) now created for automatic plugin upgrades

 = 0.40 =
-* New: Bulk Edit area; update author or parent, add, remove or replace taxonomy terms for several attachments at once
+* Bulk Edit area; add, remove or replace taxonomy terms for several attachments at once.
+Sort your media listing on ALT Text, exclude revisions from where-used reporting.
-* New: ALT Text is now a sortable column, and shows attachments with no ALT Text value
-* New: Activate and deactivate hooks added to create and drop an SQL View supporting ALT Text sorting
-* New: Revisions are excluded from the where-used columns; a settings option lets you include them if you wish
-* Fix: Better validation/sanitization of data fields on input and display
-* Fix: Database query validation/sanitization with wpdb->prepare()
-* Fix: check_admin_referer added to settings page
-* Fix: Inline CSS styles for message DIV moved to style sheet

 = 0.30 =
-* New: Complete support for all taxonomies registered with WordPress, including the standard Categories and Tags, your custom taxonomies and the Assistant's pre-defined Att.
+* Support ALL taxonomies, including the standard Categories and Tags, your custom taxonomies and the Assistant's pre-defined Att.
 Categories and Att.
 Tags.
-You can add taxonomy columns to the Assistant admin screen, filter the listing on any taxonomy, assign terms to attachments and list the attachments for a taxonomy term.
+Add taxonomy columns to the Assistant admin screen, filter on any taxonomy, assign terms and list the attachments for a term.
-* New: MIME Type and Last Modified Date added to columns listing
-* New: Last Modified Date added to single item edit screen
-* New: Default column and sort order added to Settings page
-* New: Plugin version number added to Settings page header
-* Fix: Text fields such as Title, Alternate Text and Caption containing single quotes are no longer truncated on the Edit single item screen
-* Fix: Sortable columns and sort order updated.

 = 0.20 =
-* New: Quick Edit action for inline editing of attachment metadata
+* Quick Edit action for inline editing of attachment metadata
-* New: Post Author can be changed
-* New: Hyperlink to phpDocs documentation added to Settings page
-* New: Shortcode documentation added to settings page
-* New: Some book credits added to the "Other Notes" section
-* Change: Minified version of JavaScript files are loaded unless 'SCRIPT_DEBUG' is defined as true in wp-config.php
-* Change: Global functions moved into classes to minimize the chance of name conflicts
-* Change: All class, function and constant names are now checked for conflicts with other plugins and themes
-* Fix: Retain pagination values, e.g., page 3 of 5, when returning from row-level actions
-* Fix: Retain orderby and order values, e.g., descending sort on date, when returning from row-level actions

 = 0.11 =
-* Fix: Changed admin URL references from relative (/wp-admin/...) to absolute, using admin_url().
-* Fix: Changed wp_nonce_field() calls to suppress duplicate output of nonce field variables.
-* Fix: Changed the minimum WordPress version required to 3.3.
+* Fixed "404 Not Found" errors when updating single items.

 = 0.1 =
 * Initial release.

 == Upgrade Notice ==

-= 1.41 =
+= 1.42 =
-New [mla_gallery] "previous link" and "next link" output for gallery navigation.
-New "request" substitution parameter to access $_REQUEST variables.
-Three other enhancements, seven fixes.
+Get pagination support for [mla_gallery]!
+Improved CSS width (itemwidth) and margin handling.
+Eight other enhancements, six fixes.

 == Other Notes ==